mbmccormick/mbmccormick.github.io/_posts/2010-03-31-creating-a-twitter-robot-using-google-app-engine.md

 ---
 layout: post
-title: 'Creating a Twitter Robot using Google App Engine'
+title: "Creating a Twitter Robot using Google App Engine"
 ---

 I love [Twitter](http://www.twitter.com/) and in fact, I find myself spending more time on this social network than any other.
 It's quick, it's simple, and above all else it's a very unique platform through which to consume information.
 I follow my friends, favorite blogs, news outlets, software products, local businesses, etc. As a Purdue student, I am also able to get updates about student organizations, campus news, and even emergency alerts.
 For me, it has evolved from a fun social network to an essential tool.